 |ALL: Required if applicable.
 Two- or three-character code.
 Default:|

 In records for serial items, Ctry reflects the place of publication of the latest issue, iteration, or part.
-For serials, Ctry may not reflect the place found in the publication information because AACR2 and RDA base cataloging on the earliest issue.
-If you are updating a record and the place has changed, update Ctry and add another field 260, field 264, or field 500 as needed.
+For serials, Ctry may not reflect the place found in the publication information because AACR2 bases cataloging on the earliest issue.
+If you are updating a record and the place has changed, update Ctry and add a note (5xx field).

 In records for mixed materials, Ctry reflects the repository where the materials are assembled.
-If applicable, use production information or the imprint (field 245 subfield ‡c, field 260, or field 264) or notes (5xx fields) to determine which code to use.
+If applicable, use production information or the imprint (field 245 subfield ‡c , field 260, or field 261) or notes (5xx fields) to determine which code to use.